Become a Chiropractor: Education and Career Roadmap

 |Experience||Clinical experience; sometimes a residency is required|

 A Doctor of Chiropractic degree is required to work as chiropractor.
-However, one must first earn at least 90 completed credits at the undergraduate level.
-Some states require a bachelor's degree in order to be licensed as a chiropractor, so one should check with the state board where one plans to practice.
-Students need to choose a major offering coursework in chemistry, biology and physics to meet chiropractic college prerequisites.
-Because of the close personal contact required by this career, aspiring chiropractors should also take humanities and social science courses, such as communication, sociology and interpersonal relations.
+However, candidates usually must first complete at least 90 credits of undergraduate coursework.
+Some states do not require a bachelor's degree to become licensed as a chiropractor, so individuals should check with the state board they wish to practice in.
+Students should choose a major offering coursework in chemistry, biology and physics to meet chiropractic college prerequisites.
+Because of the close personal contact required by this career, aspiring chiropractors should also take courses, such as communication, sociology and interpersonal relations.

 Step 2: Attend a Chiropractic College

 Future chiropractors must earn the Doctor of Chiropractic (D.C.) degree from an accredited chiropractic college.
-Only a handful of schools in the United States offer this four-year degree program.
+Only a handful of schools in the United States offer this 4-year degree program.
 Students typically take courses and labs in anatomy and chemistry, chiropractic philosophy and diagnosis.
-Specific courses are taught on chiropractic techniques as well, such as instrument-assisted systems, chiropractic biophysics, spinal biomechanics and extremity adjustment techniques.
+Specific courses are taught on chiropractic techniques, such as instrument-assisted systems, chiropractic biophysics, spinal biomechanics and extremity adjustment techniques.
 Most programs include an internship at a chiropractic practice or clinic where students can practice their manipulation and diagnostic skills under the supervision of a licensed chiropractor.

 Step 3: Obtain a License

 All states require that chiropractors hold a Doctor of Chiropractic degree and pass a certification exam before they can begin their careers.
 Some states require chiropractors to earn additional continuing education credits after graduating from a chiropractic college before they can take the exam.
 The National Board of Chiropractic Examiners offers a three-part exam (with an optional fourth section) that is accepted by most states, while some states have their own exam.